West Center for Computational Chemistry and Drug Design

 At this time, the West Center Faculty consists of the following faculty members from the Department of Chemistry & Biochemistry and the Department of Pharmaceutical Sciences who are interested in the application of computational methods to chemical and/or biological problems.
 More detailed information about each faculty member's background and research activities is available through the links below.

 - Dr. Preston Moore - West Center Director

 - Dr. Randy Zauhar

 - Dr. Zhijun Li

 - Dr. Michael Bruist

-Other faculty in the Department and University, as well as faculty from other institutions, typically take advantage of the tools available in the West Center for their research with the assistance of, or by collaboration with one or more of the West Center Faculty.
+Other faculty in the Departments and University, as well as faculty from other institutions, typically take advantage of the tools available in the West Center for their research with the assistance of, or by collaboration with one or more of the West Center Faculty.
 Collaboration with faculty at other universities is ongoing.
 Faculty interested in the possibility of collaboration in the future, should contact the West Center Director, Dr. Preston Moore.